Content Regulation / Censorship, National Security

-In November 1998, the United Nations Human Rights Committee found that the Republic of Korea had failed to justify the necessity of restricting Keun-Tae Kim’s freedom of expression and had therefore violated Article 19 of the International Covenant on Civil and Political Rights.
-Kim was a founding member of a political organization that criticized the South Korean government.
-Kim was arrested for producing and disseminating pamphlets which the South Korean authorities saw as being supportive of the North Korean regime.
+The United Nations Human Rights Committee (HRC) found that the Republic of Korea had failed to justify the necessity of restricting an individual’s freedom of expression and had therefore violated Article 19 of the International Covenant on Civil and Political Rights.
+Keun-Tae Kim, a founding member of a political organization that criticized the South Korean government, was arrested for producing and disseminating pamphlets that the government saw as being supportive of the North Korean regime.
 The HRC found that the Republic of Korea was unable to provide a reason as to how the author’s actions posed a threat to their national security and therefore found their actions incompatible with the covenant which resulted in a breach of the author’s freedom of expression.

 Keun-Tae Kim was a founding member and chair of the National Coalition for Democratic Movement, a political organization.
 On January 21, 1998, during an inaugural meeting of the NCDM, documents prepared by Kim that were critical of the government and its allies were circulated and read out to around 4,000 attendees.
 These documents not only criticized the government, but also called for national re-unification.

 On August 24, 1990, the Criminal District Court of Seoul found Kim guilty of violating Article 7 of the National Security Law, the Law on Assembly and Demonstrations and the Law on Repression of Violent Activities.